 You’ll certainly want your children’s toys to be clean and hygienic, but you might not have thought that your dishwasher can help in this department.
 Put whatever you want cleaned in a mesh laundry bag and put that on the top rack.

-The glass platform which turns your food in the microwave will capture any liquid or sauces that boil over during cooking, so it’ll need a good clean once in a while.
+The glass platform which turns your food your microwave will capture any liquid or sauces that boil over during cooking, so it’ll need a good clean once in a while.
 Just put it in the bottom rack like a normal plate, and it’ll be good as new.

 Glass light fixtures